jesomm/node-cmd-script/README.md

-afterFileString          | anything you want returned with the file string, eg, `" />` for `<mock xml="fileName.csproj" />` shouldReturnFullPath     | set to true if you want to return the full path, eg `D:/Git/YourRepo/Package/Project.csproj` instead of `Project.csproj` shouldReturnRelativePath | set to true if you want to return a relative to where you're calling, eg `Package/Project.csproj` when called from `D:/Git/YourRepo/` writeOutputToFile        | set to true if you want to write output to file or false if you want to handle output yourself outputFileName           | set to override default `output.txt` when `writeOutputToFile` is true
+afterFileString          | anything you want returned with the file string, eg, `" />` for `<mock xml="fileName.csproj" />` shouldReturnFullPath     | set to true if you want to return the full path, eg `D:/Git/YourRepo/Package/Project.csproj` instead of `Project.csproj` shouldReturnRelativePath | set to true if you want to return a relative to where you're calling, eg `Package/Project.csproj` when called from `D:/Git/YourRepo/` relativePathTo           | override the default behavior of returning relative path to path called from; must be a substring of original calling path, eg `D:/Git` writeOutputToFile        | set to true if you want to write output to file or false if you want to handle output yourself outputFileName           | set to override default `output.txt` when `writeOutputToFile` is true